twisted/vertex/CONTRIBUTING.md

 ------
 Issues should generally be opened first, and pull requests linked to issues for the following reasons:

 - Writing the issue first will help clarify what needs to be done for both a contributor and a reviewer
 - If a pull request is abandoned, it may be closed without also closing the underlying issue.
 - If the work is taken over by someone else, both the old and new pull requests may be linked to the same issue.
 - Overall discussion of how to go about resolving the problem may happen in the issue, and code review can happen in a pull request.

-Issues should have a meaningful title and description of what needs to change and why, although implementation details are not necessarily needed.
+Issues should have a meaningful title and description of what needs to change and why.
+Although implementation details are not necessarily needed, well-defined completion conditions should be included in the description (in list form would be helpful).

 Pull Requests